What’s the Difference Between Power of Attorney and Durable Power of Attorney?

 A power of attorney (POA) is a legal document that grants another person (the agent) the authority to act on your behalf.
 The document is essential, as it clearly states the powers you grant the agent.
 You could be granting them the ability to purchase and sell assets or giving them the final word over your medical decisions.

 There are four main types of POAs that can then be further divided into different categories based on their purpose.
-There are general POAs, springing POAs, medical POAs, and durable POAs.
+These include general POAs, springing POAs, medical POAs, and durable POAs.

 The powers granted through a general POA and a durable POA can be the same, but only a durable POA would continue to stay in effect if something happened to your mental faculties.